cysouw/diathesis/text/c10_participle.md

 - Der Schüler bekommt das Handy (von dem Lehrer) abgenommen.
 :::

+The light verbs *kriegen* and *erhalten* also occur in the same construction instead of *bekommen*.
 The choice between the light verbs *bekommen*, *kriegen* and *erhalten* does not seem to have any clear semantic impact, but is mainly determined stylistically and dialectally [@leirbukt1997: Ch.
 4; @lenz2013: 427ff.].

 #### Attested verbs {.unnumbered}